 (4) If the Court determines that half a day or less is to be allocated for the hearing, the fee is reduced by half.

-(5) The proceeding is not to be listed for hearing until the fee has been paid or has been deferred under regulation 6(2).
+(5) The proceeding may be listed for hearing before the fee is paid.

+(5A) The fee is payable after the Court makes an order (the listing order) allocating the dates for hearing the proceeding and must be paid by —

+(a) if the Court makes an order setting the day by which the fee is to be paid — the day set by the Court; or

+(b) if the Court does not make an order mentioned in paragraph (a) — by the day that is 14 days after the day on which the Court makes the listing order.

+(5B) If the fee is not paid by the day provided under subregulation (5A), the Court may vacate the dates allocated for hearing the proceeding.

 (6) The fee paid is not refundable except as provided in subregulations (7), (8) and (9).

 (7) If the matter is settled and the Court receives written notice of the settlement the following percentage of the fee paid is to be refunded —